google/ide-perf/README.md

 Contributing
 ---
 To make changes, open this project in IntelliJ and import it as a Gradle project.
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) before uploading a pull request.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) before submitting a pull request.